wduverger/ib_spectroscopy/README.md

 [Creative Commons Attribution 4.0 International License (CC BY 4.0)][cc-by-link].
 If you use this code in your work, please cite the following preprint:

-> Wouter Duverger, Grigoria Tsaka, Ladan Khodaparast et al. Single-cell infrared absorption spectroscopy of bacterial inclusion bodies, 19 March 2024, PREPRINT (Version 1) available at Research Square [10.21203/rs.3.rs-4094624/v1][doi-paper-link]
+> Duverger, W., Tsaka, G., Khodaparast, L. et al. An end-to-end approach for single-cell infrared absorption spectroscopy of bacterial inclusion bodies: from AFM-IR measurement to data interpretation of large sample sets.
+J Nanobiotechnol 22, 406 (2024).
+[10.1186/s12951-024-02674-3][doi-paper-link]

 When explicitly referencing the data or code, use the DOI assigned to this repository: [10.6084/m9.figshare.25398622][doi-repo-link]